We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 These are hardy, prolific egg layers and talkative birds.
-There are 2 lines of Rhode Island chickens – the most common is the production line, so we will talk about them.
+There are 2 lines of Rhode Island chickens.

-As heritage chickens their genetic makeup has been left pretty much intact since the creation of the breed.
+As heritage chickens, their genetic makeup has been left pretty much intact since the breed’s creation.

 They can live 8+ years in ideal surroundings and with adequate nutrition and care.